-Rule 3333-1-65.13 went into effect starting summer term of
+Rule 3333-1-65.13 went into effect starting summer term of the 2018-19 academic year, providing a definition of underperforming students and regulations for probation and dismissal from the College Credit Plus program.

 PLEASE NOTE: This rule does not alter, supersede, or affect any college or university policy/procedure on satisfactory academic progress.